amlkteam/techcom-consumer-sentiment/annotator_guidelines.md

 ## Further Resources

-Data in CSV format is available [here](https://github.ubc.ca/shuning3/COLX523_SH_VT_AL/blob/serena/data/twitter_french_results_last.csv).
+Example data in CSV format is available [here](https://github.ubc.ca/shuning3/COLX523_SH_VT_AL/blob/serena/sample_df.csv), created using the French portion of the corpus.
 Annotators will see data in this format.
-The code that produced this data can be found [here](https://github.ubc.ca/shuning3/COLX523_SH_VT_AL/blob/serena/codes/french_twitter_scraping_final.ipynb).
+The code that produced this data can be found [here](https://github.ubc.ca/shuning3/COLX523_SH_VT_AL/blob/serena/sample_creation.ipynb).